jira-node/node-jira-client/README.md

 This library is built to support version `2.0.alpha1` of the JIRA REST API.
-This library is also tested with version `2` of the JIRA REST API
+This library is also tested with version `2` of the JIRA REST API It has been noted that with Jira OnDemand, `2.0.alpha1` does not work, devs should revert to `2`.
+If this changes, please notify us.

 JIRA REST API documentation can be found [here](http://docs.atlassian.com/jira/REST/latest/)